JAForbes/sum-type/readme.md

 - [fold](https://gitlab.com/JAForbes/static-sum-type/tree/master/modules/fold) A module of utility functions that interop with other `static-sum-type` modules.

-- [predicated](https://gitlab.com/JAForbes/static-sum-type/tree/master/modules/predicated) Generates spec compliant unions while also allowing you to specify a predicate that the value must satisfy in order for an error to not be handled.

 - [yslashn](https://gitlab.com/JAForbes/static-sum-type/tree/master/modules/yslashn) Generates spec compliant unions that mimic well known types like maybe and either with a terse Y/N naming convention.

 - [taggy](https://gitlab.com/JAForbes/static-sum-type/tree/master/modules/taggy) Generates spec compliant unions that also verify the existence of properties for each case.

+- [superouter](https://gitlab.com/harth/superouter/) A Router that both exposes and internally uses static-sum-type to model route definitions, validation and more.

 Each module adheres to the static-sum-type specification.
 That specification is defined in [static-sum-type/fold](https://gitlab.com/JAForbes/static-sum-type/tree/master/fold).

 The design of the spec allows for a variety of other statically analyzable syntaxes which can be viewed at [static-sum-type/fold](https://gitlab.com/JAForbes/static-sum-type/tree/master/modules/fold).
 But its also possible to generate types dynamically far more succintly.

 #### Project Goals and Motivations